 The BoNT injections work by temporarily blocking the release of the neurotransmitter (acetylcholine) that activates the sweat glands.
 As a result, the body stops sweating (or sweats significantly less) in the area the Botox® has been injected.
 And, while the FDA approval only extends to the underarms, it is also employed "off label" on other parts of the body.
 Dr. Jaber says it is often used “on the palms and soles” or even to treat “a sweaty forehead or nose.”

-According to the International Hyperhydrosis Society, BoNT injections have been shown to decrease sweating by 82 to 87 percent, with results kicking in anywhere from two days to two weeks after treatment.
+According to the International Hyperhidrosis Society, BoNT injections have been shown to decrease sweating by 82 to 87 percent, with results kicking in anywhere from two days to two weeks after treatment.
 Dr. Jaber says his patients typically experience relief for four to six months, though it can last up to a year for some.

 But what about the rumors you may have heard that the sweat prohibited via Botox® in one area (think: the armpits) just manifests somewhere else on the body instead (say, the chest or back)?
 Dr. Jaber says it’s rarely a concern.

-“Sweating in other areas, or compensatory sweating, is a complication of endoscopic thoracic sympathectomy — a surgical procedure for those suffering with severe hyperhidrosis, where the nerves stimulating sweating are cut,” he says.
+“Sweating in other areas, or compensatory sweating, is a complication of endoscopic thoracic sympathectomy — a surgical procedure for those suffering from severe hyperhidrosis, where the nerves stimulating sweating are cut,” he says.
 “This is very rare with Botox® injections.”

 During Teigen’s Instagram clip, Dr. Diamond appears to make about a dozen injections in a grid pattern under her arm with a single syringe.
 The entire process seemed to last no more than a few minutes, and the model remarked that it "really isn't anything."